Promoting British Values

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At Rosewood these values are reinforced regularly and in the following ways.
 We are developing an audit of all such teaching and learning opportunities.

 At the beginning of each year the children decide upon their class charter and their rights and responsibilities associated with these.
-All the children in each class contribute to the drawing up of the charter, in the design of a shield, which is then displayed both in class and in the hall.
+All the children in each class contribute to the drawing up of the charter.

 Children have many opportunities for their voices to be heard.
 We have a school council which meets regularly to discuss issues raised in class council meetings.
 The council has its own budget which has been created through its own fund raising activities, and is able to genuinely effect change within the school.
 Both of the school council members for each class are voted in by their class.